Akon Bora: Early life

 Bora was born in Majuli, Assam to Dharmeshwar Bora and Doibaki Bora.
 He graduated with a Bachelor of Arts degree in political science.

 Career

 He has held the position of General Secretary, APCC from 1986 to 2009, General Secretary of NECCC and as a member of AICC.
-He is also a patron and advisor in various Bihu Committee, Social Groups, Mandir Committees and Private Organisations.
+He is also a patron and advisor in various Bihu Committees, Social Groups, Mandir Committees and Private Organisations.